-On top of the major projects described above, Strukton Civil has also executed a number of smaller loss-making projects.
+On top of the major projects described above, Strukton Civiel has also executed a number of smaller lossmaking projects.
 The broad strategy, complex organizational responsibilities and challenging risk management all contributed to poor performance across the board.
-Strukton Civil also experienced a number of smaller disputes with partners, subcontractors and clients.
-Furthermore, Strukton Civil ventured in all markets and in all disciplines in a traditional market approach until last year, which was typical for civil companies in the Netherlands.
-Strukton Groep perceives this market as a high-risk market with low profitability, worsened by significant competition and overcapacity in the asphalt market.
-Management evaluation of the project portfolio of the Civil segment during 2021 and 2022 has led to a significant number of adjustments and write-offs to project valuations.
-The combination of these matters led management to implement a new approach to the Civil market and strengthen internal organisation and controls.
+Strukton Civiel also experienced a number of smaller disputes with partners, subcontractors and clients.
+Furthermore, Strukton Civiel ventured in all markets and in all disciplines in a traditional market approach until 2020, which was typical for civil companies in the Netherlands.
+Strukton perceives this market as a high-risk market with low profitability, worsened by significant competition and overcapacity in the asphalt market.
+The combination of these matters led management to implement a new approach to the Civil market and strengthen the internal organisation and controls.